NBA Rumors: Hawks Could Land Zach LaVine For Reddish, Snell & Three Draft Picks In Proposed Blockbuster Deal

 "You can never have too much talent on your roster in the NBA and regardless of position, acquiring Zach LaVine would do wonders for this Hawks team.
 At full strength, they are not only one of the best three-point shooting teams in the NBA, but they are already a high-scoring, offensive-minded team centered around Trae Young.
 Adding LaVine to the mix only bolsters their firepower on the offensive end of the court and gives the Hawks a very dynamic one-two punch in Trae Young and Zach LaVine.
 Both of these guys are All-Star talents and paired up together, they could complement one another really well."

-LaVine would be an incredible addition to Atlanta, giving them another All-Star caliber player that would help Young carry the team in the 2020-21 NBA season.
+LaVine would be an incredible addition to Atlanta, giving them another All-Star-caliber player that would help Young carry the team this season.
 Aside from being a prolific scorer, he would also boost their performance in terms of playmaking, rebounding, and floor-spacing.
-This season, he’s averaging 26.8 points, 5.2 rebounds, 5.4 assists, and 1.4 steals while shooting 49.7 percent from the field and 38.2 percent from beyond the arc, per ESPN.
+This season, he's averaging 26.8 points, 5.2 rebounds, 5.4 assists, and 1.4 steals while shooting 49.7 percent from the field and 38.2 percent from beyond the arc, per ESPN.

-With his ability to excel in an off-ball capacity, LaVine wouldn’t have any problem sharing the backcourt with a ball-dominant superstar like Young.
-He wouldn’t make the Hawks an instant favorite to bring home the Larry O’Brien Trophy, but if he meshes well with Young, Clint Capela, John Collins, Bogdan Bogdanovic, and Danilo Gallinari, they would have a realistic chance of reaching the playoffs this year.
+With his ability to excel in an off-ball capacity, LaVine likely wouldn't have any problem sharing the backcourt with a ball-dominant superstar like Young.
+He might not make the Hawks an instant favorite to bring home the Larry O'Brien Trophy, but if he meshes well with Young, Clint Capela, John Collins, Bogdan Bogdanovic, and Danilo Gallinari, they would have a realistic chance of reaching the playoffs this year.